sustcsonglin/flash-linear-attention/README.md

 ln -s 3rdparty/flash-linear-attention/fla fla
 ```

-### ⚠️ Caveats on numerical stability!!
+> [!CAUTION]

-If you're not working with Triton v2.2 or its nightly release, it's important to be aware of potential issues with the `FusedChunk` implementation, detailed in this [issue](https://github.com/openai/triton/issues/2852).
+> If you're not working with Triton v2.2 or its nightly release, it's important to be aware of potential issues with the `FusedChunk` implementation, detailed in this [issue](https://github.com/openai/triton/issues/2852).
 You can run the test `python tests/test_fused_chunk.py` to check if your version is affected by similar compiler problems.
 While we offer some fixes for Triton<=2.1, be aware that these may result in reduced performance.
+>

-For both Triton 2.2 and earlier versions (up to 2.1), you can reliably use the `Chunk` version (with hidden states materialized into HBMs).
+> For both Triton 2.2 and earlier versions (up to 2.1), you can reliably use the `Chunk` version (with hidden states materialized into HBMs).
-After careful optimization, this version generally delivers high performance in most scenarios.
+> After careful optimization, this version generally delivers high performance in most scenarios.

 # Usage